Lorenzo Magalotti (cardinal): Early life

 Lorenzo Magalotti was born on 1 January 1584 (1583 according to the Florentine calendar) in Florence to senator Vincenzo Magalotti, and Clarice Capponi.

 He studied law at the University of Perugia and completed his studies earning a doctorate in utroque iure in 1607 at the University of Pisa.

-After the death of his father, in 1608 he moved to Rome and he took up a career in the administration of the Papal States: in 1609 he became referendary of the Tribunals of the Apostolic Signature, from 1611 for three years he was appointed Vice-legate in Bologna.
-From 1616 to 1618 he was governor of Montaldo (the southern part of Marche) and from 1618 to 1619 he acted as Vice-legato of Patrimonio (the province of Viterbo) and in 1620 he was appointed governor of Ascoli.
+After the death of his father, in 1608, he moved to Rome and he took up a career in the administration of the Papal States: in 1609, he became referendary of the Tribunals of the Apostolic Signature, from 1611 for three years, he was appointed Vice-legate in Bologna.

+From 1616 to 1618, he was governor of Montaldo (the southern part of Marche) and from 1618 to 1619, he acted as Vice-legato of Patrimonio (the province of Viterbo).

+In 1620, he was appointed governor of Ascoli.
 Returned to Rome, he was appointed commissary general of the Papal State, governor of Cascia and finally in 1623 secretary of the Sacra Consulta, the organ of governance of the Papal States out of Rome.
 It is in these years that Magalotti had a correspondence in Galileo Galilei.

 Such rapid career was favored by Cardinal Maffeo Barberini, whose brother, Carlo Barberini married in 1594 Lorenzo's sister, Costanza Magalotti.

 Secretary of State

 A turning point in the life of Lorenzo Magalotti was the elevation of Maffeo Barberini to the papacy as Pope Urban VIII in August 1623.
 As in use in such age, the Pope trusted for the important political affairs only on his own relatives.
 The Pope appointed his nephew Francesco Barberini (son of Costanza Magalotti, and thus nephew also of Lorenzo) as cardinal nephew, and Lorenzo Magalotti himself, brother-in-law of the Pope’s brother, as head of the private papal secretaries, which was the function of the Papal Secretary of State in such a time.

-Lorenzo Magalotti was created cardinal deacon on 7 October 1624 with the title of Santa Maria in Aquiro and on 16 December 1624 he passed to the order of cardinal priests maintaining the same title.
+Lorenzo Magalotti was created cardinal deacon on 7 October 1624 with the title of Santa Maria in Aquiro and on 16 December 1624, he passed to the order of cardinal priests maintaining the same title.
 On 28 February 1628 he gained the title of Cardinal of Santi Giovanni e Paolo.

 Due to the young age and the lack of experience of the cardinal nephew, the Secretary of State became under Lorenzo Magalotti the main political office used by the Pope to manage the foreign and internal political affairs.

 The sphere of competence of the Secretary of State however overlapped with the more institutional competence of the cardinal nephew.
 As soon as the two nephews of the Pope, Francesco Barberini and the younger Antonio Barberini, became more experienced, Urban VIII decided to remove Lorenzo Magalotti from the Secretary in order to leave space to his nephews in the political affairs.

 This decision was effective to the strategy of Pope Urban VIII to favour his own family, almost establishing a Barberini dynasty.
 A strategy not shared by Lorenzo Magalotti who, for example, opposed the elevation to cardinalate of Antonio Barberini in 1627.